 Personalize your email campaigns: Personalization is an important facet of email marketing campaigns that internal communications pros need to adopt as well.

 By using the personalization features in Campaign Monitor, you can insert your employee’s first and last name into the subject line of each email you send out.

 Again, bear in mind that you’ll have to deal with the unsubscribe button and the possibility of employees opting out from your important corporate updates, employee newsletters and announcements.

 If you’re wondering how to use a ready-made email design in Campaign Monitor and tweak it to fit your needs, check out the video below:

 Although lesser known, Moosend is one of the best Mailchimp alternatives out there when it comes to creating employee newsletters with ease.
 Here’s why:

 Drag and Drop Campaign Editor: No need to worry about having design skills.
 Using the drag and drop feature, you can easily design beautiful internal newsletters with ease.

 Real-time analytics: Track every email campaign sent to gauge employee engagement by analyzing opens and link clicks.

-When assessing brilliant MailChimp alternatives, one of the main reasons I’ve chosen GetResponse for this list is because it offers a number of special features that may be of interest to internal communications professionals:
+When assessing brilliant Mailchimp alternatives, one of the main reasons we’ve chosen GetResponse for this list is because it offers a number of special features that may be of interest to internal communications professionals: